MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 ## Make a contribution to .NET docs

-**Step 1:** Skip this step for small changes.
-If you're interested in writing new content or in thoroughly revising existing content, open an [issue](https://github.com/dotnet/docs/issues) describing what you want to do.
+**Step 1:** If you're interested in writing new content or in thoroughly revising existing content, open an [issue](https://github.com/dotnet/docs/issues) describing what you want to do.
 The content inside the **docs** folder is organized into sections that are reflected in the Table of Contents (TOC).
 Define where the topic will be located in the TOC.
 Get feedback on your proposal.

 -or-

-Choose from existing issues for which community contributions are welcome.
-[Projects for .NET Community contributors](https://github.com/dotnet/docs/projects/35) lists many of the issues that are available for community contributors.
+Choose an existing issue and address it.
+You can look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
+We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues identified for community contribution.
+These usually require minimal context and are well suited for first issues.
+We encourage experienced contributors in our community to look at any issues of interest.
+When you find one, add a comment to ask if it's open.
 Depending on your interests and level of commitment, you can choose from issues in the following categories:

 - **Maintenance**.
 This category includes fairly simple contributions, such as fixing broken or incorrect links, adding missing code examples, or addressing limited content issues.
 In some cases, these issues may concern large numbers of files.
 In that case, you should let us know what you'd like to work on before you begin.
 Add a comment on the issue to tell us that you are working on it.

 - **Content updates**.
 Given the enormity of the doc set, content easily becomes outdated and requires revision.
 In addition, for a variety of reason, some content has been duplicated or even triplicated.
 Updating content involves making sure that individual topics are current or revising content in a feature area to eliminate duplication and ensure that all unique content is preserved in the smaller documentation set.

 - **New content authoring**.
 If you're interested in authoring your own topic, these issues list topics that we know we'd like to add to our doc set.
 Let us know before you begin working on a topic, though.
 If you're interested in writing a topic that isn't listed here, open an issue.

-You can also look at our [open issues](https://github.com/dotnet/docs/issues) list and volunteer to work on the ones you're interested in.
-We use the [up-for-grabs](https://github.com/dotnet/docs/labels/up-for-grabs) label to tag issues identified for community contribution.
-These usually require minimal context and are well suited for first issues.
-We encourage experienced contributors in our community to look at any issues of interest.
-When you find one, add a comment to ask if it's open.

 Once you've picked a task to work on, follow the [get started](../get-started-setup-github.md) guide to create a GitHub account and set up your environment.